ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/4hos/4-Gameplay-Guides/2-Character-Building.md

 * Unarmed Damage = 8 + Health_Offset / 100 (Exception: Argonian 10, Khajiit 10)

 **Mechanics**
-* Skill bonuses give skill gain bonus by same in %. +10 in Alteration will give you +10% skill gain in Alteration.
 * Khajiit Lockpicking is changed to lockpicking proficiency, shared with Argonians.
 Gives +10 Lockpicking Expertise when Lockpicking perk is not taken, instead of stacking bonus.
 * You still don't regenerate Health by default.
 The racial Health Regen (HealRate) is another multiplier applied for health regeneration, not the health regeneration value that Requiem sets to 0 by default.
 You still need other Health Regeneration effects to passive regenerate health.
 * Racial attribute for power attack cost and spell costs are capped at 100%.
 Nords for example won't have increased spell costs, although they have minus offset to Magicka.